Luzkan/smells/content/smells/global-data.md

 ### Exceptions

 In the context of the system as a whole, some communication between modules must take place.
-All possibilities should be properly balanced so that none of the smells dominates ([Global Data](./global-data.md), [Tramp Data](./tramp-data.md), [Message Chain](./message-chain.md), [Middle Man](./middle-man.md)) with the aim of making the entire codebase as clear as possible.
+All possibilities should be appropriately balanced so that none of the smells dominate ([Global Data](./global-data.md), [Tramp Data](./tramp-data.md), [Message Chain](./message-chain.md), [Middle Man](./middle-man.md)) to make the entire codebase as clear as possible.

 ---